ctools/ctools/doc/source/reference_manual/cstsdist.rst

 cstsdist
 ========

-Generates the TS distribution for a particular model.
+Generates the TS distribution for a given source.

 Synopsis
 --------

-Generates the Test Statistics (TS) distribution for a particular model based on Monte-Carlo simulations.
+This script generates the Test Statistics (TS) distribution for a given source by repeatedly computing the TS value for ``ntrials`` simulated data sets.
+The Test Statistics is defined as twice the log-likelihood difference that is obtained when fitting simulated data with and without a given source model component.

+This script either performs an unbinned or a binned simulation, stacked analysis is not yet supported.

+cstsdist will create an ASCII file in comma-separated value (CSV) format, containing one row per TS computation.
+The first row is a header row providing the column names.
+The following rows give the TS value, the log-likelihood values of the fit with or without the source, the number of observed and fitted events, as well as the values and errors for all fitted parameters.

+From the output file, TS distribution plots can be generated using for example the ``show_ts_distribution.py`` script in the examples folder.
+The script require matplotlib for plotting.

 General parameters